jairoFernandez/rag-code/README.md

 # Using custom provider configuration
 python src/main.py ask my-project "What does this code do?" --config '{"temperature": 0.7}'

+# Using OpenAI provider
+python src/main.py ask my-project "What is the purpose of the main function?" --provider openai --model gpt-3.5-turbo --config '{"api_key": "<your_openai_api_key>"}'
 ```

 ## File Processing